r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 </div>

 <!-- reduced daily parcel non-delivery rate (6/30 = 0.2 -> 2/30 = 0.07) 13% : 미발송 택배 일 6 of 30 건 발생 -> 2건 발생 -->
-- Focused on backend development with Echo framework and MySQL for the Robot Delivery service.
+- Focused on the back-end development of Robot Delivery service with Go and MySQL, refactoring the logging module to keep track of robots inside a building through Webhook.
-- Lessened the daily parcel non-delivery rate by 13% by implementing the notification for parcel managers.
+- Lessened the daily parcel non-delivery rate by 13% by developing the notification for parcel managers.

 <div class="resume-item-title">
     <h4><b>Software Engineer Intern, Machine Learning Platform, AI Research</b></h4>